Republican Youngkin leads closely watched Virginia governor's race | Politics

 OTHER ELECTIONS The race is one of numerous contests and issues before American voters on Tuesday as they grapple with the COVID-19 pandemic, racial injustice and rising consumer prices.

-In the country's other governor's race, New Jersey Governor Phil Murphy, a Democrat, was favored to win a second term against Republican Jack Ciattarelli, a former state lawmaker.
-Dozens of major U.S. cities will also choose mayors, including Atlanta, Minneapolis, Boston, Miami, Cincinnati, Detroit and Seattle.
+In the country's other governor's race in New Jersey, Republican challenger Jack Ciattarelli, a former state lawmaker, was leading heavily favored Democratic Governor Phil Murphy, but some Democratic strongholds were still uncounted.
+Dozens of major U.S. cities were also choosing mayors, including Atlanta, Minneapolis, Boston, Miami, Cincinnati, Detroit and Seattle.

 In New York, Brooklyn Borough President and former police Captain Eric Adams, a Democrat, will become the city's second Black mayor after easily beating Republican Curtis Sliwa, the founder of the Guardian Angels civilian street patrol.
-A year and a half after George Floyd, a Black man, was murdered by a white policeman, Minneapolis voters were deciding whether to approve a measure that would replace the police department https://www.reuters.com/world/us/minneapolis-voters-decide-scrapping-police-department-18-months-after-george-2021-10-31 with a new public safety agency.
+A year and a half after George Floyd, a Black man, was murdered by a white policeman, Minneapolis voters rejected a ballot measure that would have replaced the police department https://www.reuters.com/world/us/minneapolis-voters-decide-scrapping-police-department-18-months-after-george-2021-10-31 with a new public safety agency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)